stefaniacardenas/student-directory/README.md

 #Student Directory
 ==================

 This is my first project at Makers Academy.
-The student directory script allows you to manage the list of students enrolled on the March cohort 2014 at Makers Academy.
+The student directory script allows you to manage the list of students enrolled on the March cohort 2014 at [Makers Academy] (http://www.makersacademy.com/‎)

-If you are interested in Makers Academy please visit [Makers Academy] (http://www.makersacademy.com/‎)

 Features
 --------